syncfusion-content/winui-docs/winui/SegmentedControl/UI-Customization.md

 SyncfusionSegmentedItemDisabledBackground
 </td>
 <td>
-Used to set the background of the disabled item.
+Used to set the background color of the disabled item.
 </td>
 </tr>
 <tr>